 Handbook Embedding Demonstration Page

-To view charts embedded in the handbook the browser will need to have third party cookies enabled.
-This is because the handbook site needs to connect to our public Tableau site, and uses cookies to do this.
+To view charts embedded in the internal handbook the browser will need to have third party cookies enabled.
+This is because the internal handbook site needs to connect to our public Tableau site, and uses cookies to do this.

 Embedding Straight Into the Handbook (No YML File)